 Shade-loving, these tiny plants prefer moist, well-drained loamy soil.
 Don’t plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

 DON’T EAT THEM

-Many people don’t know that all parts of the lily of the valley, if ingested, are considered poisonous.
-When handling the flowers, it’s therefore best to wear gloves to prevent any residue from being transmitted to food.
+Many people don’t know that all parts of the lily of the valley, if ingested, are poisonous.
+Therefore, when handling the flowers, it’s best to wear gloves to prevent any residue from being transmitted to food.
 Symptoms of lily of the valley poisoning include stomachache and blurred vision.